syed-jawad123/first-repository-demo/README.md

 # first-repository-demo
-This is my first git demo.
+This is my first git repository.